Glock: Barrel

 The hammer-forged barrel has a female type polygonal rifling with a right-hand twist.
 The stabilization of the round is not by conventional rifling, using lands and grooves, but rather through a polygonal profile consisting of a series of six or eight interconnected noncircular segments (only the .45 ACP and .45 GAP have octagonal polygonal rifling).
 Each depressed segment within the interior of the barrel is the equivalent of a groove in a conventional barrel.
 Thus, the interior of the barrel consists of smooth arcs of steel rather than sharply defined slots.
 Instead of using a traditional broaching machine to cut the rifling into the bore, the hammer forging process involves beating a slowly rotating mandrel through the bore to obtain the hexagonal or octagonal shape.
 As a result, the barrel's thickness in the area of each groove is not compromised as with conventional square-cut barrels.
 This has the advantage of providing a better gas seal behind the projectile as the bore has a slightly smaller diameter, which translates into more efficient use of the combustion gases trapped behind the bullet, slightly greater (consistency in) muzzle velocities, and increased accuracy and ease of maintenance.

-The newer lines of Glock pistols—i.e. Gen5, G42/43—are equipped with the Glock Marksmanship Barrel, or GMB.
+The newer lines of Glock pistols—i.e., Gen5, G42/43—are equipped with the Glock Marksmanship Barrel, or GMB.
 While older barrels were somewhat difficult to identify a bullet as coming from a particular barrel with high enough reliability for evidentiary use, the newer GMB ones are designed differently.
-A study by Stephen Christen and Hans Rudolf Jordi, published by Forensic Science International in February 2019, shows that the new GMB barrels leave more identifiably unique markings on the fired projectile.
-These marks were more easily identified than previous pistol barrel markings, and were sufficient for reliably tying a bullet to a particular barrel.
+A study by Stephen Christen and Hans Rudolf Jordi, published in Forensic Science International in February 2019, shows that the new GMB barrels leave more distinctive markings on the fired projectile.
+These marks were more easily identified than previous pistol barrel markings and were sufficient for reliably tying a bullet to a particular barrel.
 The study used a comparison microscope and an ABIS (Evofinder).